ccannon94/ccannon94.github.io/_posts/2017-03-26-my-first-hackathon.markdown

 ### Takeaway

 Hackathon's are exciting events!
 Hackathon's are also _exhausting_!
 But I feel like I learned more as a developer in the last 24 hours than I did since the end of my last internship, and I'm grateful for it!
-Honestly, winning helped a lot.
-But I think that should be a lesson that just because you're a student or new to hackathons doesn't mean you can't bring home to top prizes!
+Honestly, winning helped a lot, but I think that should be a lesson that just because you're a student or new to hackathons doesn't mean you can't bring home the top prizes!
 In the case of HackathonCLT, our solutions were presented to a great organization that can make real use of what we did.
 Some hackathons take on hypothetical problems or "thought exercises", and it was a very cool thing to work on a **real** problem for a real organization that really helps my community, and I definitely commend HackathonCLT for that.
 So, if you're a developer, designer, or a creative person in any way (the _freestyle_ category did not require any code), check out some sites like [Hackathon.io](http://www.hackathon.io) or [HackEvents](http://www.hackevents.co) and find a hackathon near you!